Infineon/mtb-example-btsdk-hal-low-power/README.md

 3. Remove jumpers J14 and J18 to disable unused peripherals on the evaluation kit.

-4. The USB Serial interface on the kit provides access to the two UART interfaces of the CYW20819 device – WICED HCI UART, and WICED Peripheral UART (PUART).
-The HCI UART is used only for downloading the application code in this code example and the PUART is used for printing the Bluetooth stack and application trace messages.
+4. The USB Serial interface on the kit provides access to the two UART interfaces of the CYW20819 device - "WICED HCI UART", and "WICED Peripheral UART" (PUART).
+The HCI UART is used only for downloading the application code in this code example and the PUART is used for printing the Bluetooth&#174; stack and application trace messages.
 Open your terminal software and select the PUART COM port, with a baud rate setting of 115200 bps.
 If you want to disable the trace messages, then comment out the following line in low_power_208xx.c:
 *wiced_set_debug_uart( WICED_ROUTE_DEBUG_TO_PUART );*

 5. Program the board.

-   ##### Using ModusToolbox IDE *(Subject to change)*
+   ##### Using the ModusToolbox&#8482; IDE

    1. Select the application project in the Project Exporer
-   2. In the **Quick Panel**, scroll down, and click **\<App Name\> Build and Program**.
+   2. In the **Quick Panel**, scroll down, and click **\<App Name\> Program**.

    ##### Using CLI